91Å®Éñ

 Clock Tower Accords History

-The 13-point 91Å®Éñ Clock Tower Accords Accords concluded six days of a peaceful occupation at the campus clock tower that included daily teach-ins and community conversations during October 2014.
+The 13-point 91Å®Éñ Clock Tower Accords concluded six days of a peaceful occupation at the campus clock tower that included daily teach-ins and community conversations during October 2014.

 The protests occurred following the officer-involved shootings of two African American young men: Michael Brown in Ferguson, Missouri, and VonDerrit Myers, Jr., in the nearby Shaw neighborhood of St. Louis.
 These events struck close to home, geographically and literally, as VonDerrit Myers, Sr., belonged to the 91Å®Éñ community for years.